Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 When building APIs in ASP.NET Core, there are two primary approaches: **Minimal APIs** and **Controller-Based APIs**.
 Each has its own advantages, and choosing the right one depends on the specific project needs.
 Minimal APIs are ideal for lightweight, small-scale applications where simplicity and speed are important.
 On the other hand, Controller-based APIs provide more controll and separation of concerns, which is potentially needed for larger applications with more complex requirements.

-In this article we will walk through designing a simple CRUD RESTful API, using first the simpler approach, minimal API, then watching how as we expand the functionality of the API, a controller base design could be preferable.
+In this article we will walk through designing a simple CRUD RESTful API, using first the simpler approach, minimal API, then watching how as we expand the functionality of the API, a controller base API design could be preferable.

 The code for this demo can be found here: https://github.com/Peter-SB/Minimal-Vs-Controller-API-Article